-Clinicians should evaluate benefits and harms with patients within one to four weeks of starting opioid therapy for chronic pain or of dose escalation.
-Clinicians should also evaluate benefits and harms of continued therapy with patients at least every three months.
-If benefits do not outweigh harms of continued opioid therapy, clinicians should taper and discontinue opioids or optimize other therapies and work with patients to taper opioids to lower dosages.
+Clinicians should evaluate benefits and risks with patients within 1 to 4 weeks of starting opioid therapy for subacute or chronic pain or of dosage escalation.
+Clinicians should regularly re-evaluate benefits and risks of continued opioid therapy with patients (cateogry A, evidence type 4).

-ASSESSING RISK AND ADDRESSING HARMS OF OPIOID USE
+ASSESSING RISK AND ADDRESSING HARMS OF OPIOID USE (RECOMMENDATIONS 8, 9, 10, 11, AND 12)

-Before starting and periodically during continuation of opioid therapy, clinicians should evaluate risk factors for opioid-related harms and incorporate into the management plan strategies to mitigate risk.
-Offering a naloxone kit should be considered when factors are present that increase opioid overdose risk, including:
+Before starting and periodically during continuation of opioid therapy, clinicians should evaluate risk for opioid-related harms and discuss risk with patients.
+Clinicians should work with patients to incorporate into the management plan strategies to mitigate risk, including offering naloxone (category A, evidence type 4).